rogerpadilla/prouter/README.md

     });
   });

+// Instantiate the router
 const router = new BrowserRouter({
   // default CSS selector used to obtaing the target DOM-element
-  // when sending/printing content (res.send) from the handler
+  // when sending content (res.send) from the handler
   defaultTarget: '.my-router-outlet'
 });

-router
+// Declare the paths and its respective handlers router
   .use('(.*)', (req, res, next) => {
     // this handler will be for any routing event, before other handlers